 Lastly, NEVER smoke or ignite flames when handling gasoline.
 Please do not allow children to handle gasoline; keep it out of their reach and sight.

-By adhering to proper safety precautions, you can protect yourself and your household from gasoline dangers.
+By following these gasoline safety tips, you can protect yourself and your household from gasoline dangers.
 Always exercise caution and common sense when handling the highly flammable liquid.
 If you have any questions regarding gasoline safety or are unsure of what measures to take, please consult your local fire department or contact a professional for further information.
 Your safety is of the utmost importance.

 Call Your Local PuroClean Office For Disaster Restoration Services